jeffcrouse/node-spacebrew/README.md

 ##Introuction

-This module is the [sb-1.4.1.js](https://github.com/Spacebrew/spacebrew.js/blob/master/library/sb-1.4.1.js) you can find at [the main Spacebrew.js repo](https://github.com/Spacebrew/spacebrew.js) but packaged as an NPM Module.
+This module is the [sb-1.4.1.js](https://github.com/Spacebrew/spacebrew.js) you can find at [the main Spacebrew.js repo](https://github.com/Spacebrew/spacebrew.js) but packaged as an NPM Module.
 Check out [Getting started with Spacebrew](http://docs.spacebrew.cc/gettingstarted/) for more information about Spacebrew.

+##Note

+This is a spacebrew CLIENT library.
+To install a Spacebrew server, check out [Spacebrew on Github](https://github.com/Spacebrew/spacebrew.).

 ##Setup